Close Menu

 WHAT IS THE SSDI BENEFIT FOR CEREBRAL PALSY?

 If your cerebral palsy is so severe that you cannot work, then you should file for SSDI benefits.
 The amount of money you receive will depend upon the amount of money you have earned during your working years.
-You can apply for SSD benefit online at the Social Security’s website.
+You can apply for SSD benefits on Social Security’s website.
 Or, you can contact us and we will help you file your application for benefits or any other medical condition that prevents you from working.

 Additionally, SSDI benefits come with Medicare benefits after a waiting period.
-Learn more about Medicare benefits.
-If you are already on SSDI benefits, then you should also learn about Medicare Advantage plans, which can lower your health costs.
+Learn about Medicare benefits.
+If you are already on SSDI benefits, then you should also learn about Medicare Advantage plans, which can lower your medical costs.

 WE CAN HELP WIN SSDI BENEFITS FOR CEREBRAL PALSY

 If you cannot work, the results of your SSDI case will dictate the money you have for the future.
 You need to hire a law firm that care about your future benefits.
-Cannon Disability Law is one of the best law firms in the country.
+Our SSD law firm is one of the best law firms in the country.
 We are one of the best Social Security law firms in Las Vegas, Nevada.
-If you are from Nevada, then learn more about Nevada SSD Information.
+If you are from Nevada, then review Nevada SSD Information.

 The lawyers at our law firm are also members of the NOSSCR.
-Learn more about Utah SSD benefits and California SSD benefits information.
+Learn about Utah SSD benefits and California SSD benefits.
 However, we can represent you no matter where you live.

 LEGAL EXPERIENCE WINS BENEFITS